 We can help you find a fall-back solution if you have been denied a mortgage due to affordability.
-We can help you find a broker that specializes in salvaging remortgage applications just like yours.
+We can help you find a broker that specialises in salvaging remortgage applications just like yours.

-- Remortgages offered based on higher income multiples
+- Higher income multiples

-- Customers with higher debt-to-income ratios are approved
+- Customers with higher debt-to-income ratios

 These are the key takeaways from this article

-Other lenders may not require you to pass affordability checks
+Other lenders may calculate affordability differently

 While most lenders will offer mortgages on the basis of 4.5 times your salary, it is possible to find a mortgage provider that offers mortgages up to 5-6 times your income.
 Some lenders are willing to accept income from supplementary sources and take on higher risk.